 - Commonly used production tools (covering process and principles)

-The limited number of "Early Bird" tickets cost for the day is £120 and available until midnight Friday 3rd March 2017 at which time the price will increase to £150.
+The limited number of "Early Bird" tickets cost for the day is £120 and available until 6pm Friday May 5th at which time the price will increase to £150.

 Lessons learned in this Workshop focus on general principles of sound production and be relevant to users of most recording or editing systems, they will go far beyond one specific purpose, the principles taught can be applied to microphone technique, recording sketches, live performances, interviews and more…..the focus being on spoken word format, (be it for live applications, podcast or video production).